raul-izquierdo/english/sources/vocabulary/Doing Things/When Doing Activities.md

     = I would appreciate any suggestions for
     ?
 Agradecería cualquier sugerencia para mi proyecto : `I would appreciate any suggestions for my project`

+échale un vistazo
+    = take a look at
+    = Check it out (i)
+    ? Échale un vistazo a este documento : `Take a look at this document` - `Check it out` ? ¿Puedes echar un vistazo a este documento? : `Can you take a look at this document?`

 ## Encountering Problems

 la parte más dura/difícil = the heavy lifting
     ?
 El trabajo más duro ya está hecho, ahora solo hay que terminar los detalles : `The heavy lifting is done, now we just need to finish the details`

+preocupaciones, temores = concerns
+    ?
+Hay preocupaciones sobre la nueva política : `There are concerns about the new policy`

+complicaciones, desafíos = challenges
+    ?
+El proyecto enfrentó varios desafíos : `The project faced several challenges`

 problemas
     = problems (más genérico)